Top Ten Most Bizarre Deaths in History

 11 Hans Staininger (Own Beard)

-In around the 15th century, Hans Staininger who was a burgomaster of Braunau, stumbled on his own beard and died from breaking his neck.
+In the 16th century, Hans Staininger, a burgomaster of Braunau, stumbled on his own beard and died from breaking his neck.

 Amazing.
-Some idiot managed to turn their own beard into a lethal weapon.
+Some idiot managed to turn his own beard into a lethal weapon.

 12 Heraclitus of Ephesus

-While the exact death cause of Heraclitus is not exactly known, multiple sources however say that he has either committed suicide, devoured by dogs, or died from dropsy.
+The exact cause of Heraclitus's death is not known.
+Multiple sources, however, say that he either committed suicide, was devoured by dogs, or died from dropsy.

 13 Tycho Brahe (Bladder Burst)